cblevins/sp18-west/assignments.md

 **Place Analysis Unessay (25%)** - *In-Class Presentation Wednesday, 4/11.
 Final version due Friday, April 13th*

 Select a particular location and analyze its history and geography within the broader context of the western U.S. You will present your place analysis in an "unessay" format.
-[Full description of the assignment]({{site.baseurl}}/place-analysis)
+[Full description of the assignment]({{site.baseurl}}/place-analysis).

-**Final Exam (15%)** - *TBD*
+**Final Exam (15%)** - *Due Sunday April 22nd*

-Exam consisting of short identifications and essay questions.
+Take-home exam consisting of short identifications and essay questions.